 Our studies include Philosophy, Theology, Dogmatic Treatises, Sacred Scriptures, Spirituality, Church History, and a language program.

-- Philosophy: History of Ancient & Medieval Philosophy, History of Modern & Contemporary Philosophy; Logic, Cosmology (Philosophy of Nature), Philosophical Anthropology, Gnoseology (Philosophy of Knowledge), Metaphysics.
+- Philosophy: History of Ancient & Medieval Philosophy, History of Modern & Contemporary Philosophy; Logic I-II, Cosmology I-II (Philosophy of Nature), Philosophical Anthropology I-II, Gnoseology I-II (Philosophy of Knowledge), Metaphysics I-II.

-- Sacred Scripture: Introduction to the Sacred Scriptures (Principles of Biblical Studies); New Testament Exegesis: Synoptic Gospels, Gospel of St. John, Letters of St. John and Revelation, Letters of St. Paul; Old Testament Exegesis: Pentateuch, Prophets, Wisdom Literature.
+- Sacred Scripture: Introduction to the Sacred Scriptures I-II (Principles of Biblical Studies); New Testament Exegesis: Synoptic Gospels I-II, Gospel of St. John, Letters of St. John and Revelation, Letters of St. Paul; Old Testament Exegesis: Pentateuch, Prophets, Wisdom Literature.

 - Spirituality: Spiritual Theology, Vita Consecrata (Theology of Consecrated Life)

-- History of the Church: Early and Medieval, Modern and Contemporary
+- Church History: Early and Medieval, Modern and Contemporary

 - Language Program: Latin and Spanish.